Jewish tribes of Arabia: History of Jewish immigration to Arabia

-Saanite
+South Arabia (Yemen)

 The Sanaite Jews have a tradition that their ancestors settled in Yemen forty-two years before the destruction of the First Temple.
-According to Jeremiah some 75,000 Jews, including priests and Levites, traveled to Yemen.
+One tradition, shared with northern Yemenite Jews, states that under the prophet Jeremiah some 75,000 Jews, including priests and Levites, traveled to Yemen.
 The Banu Habban in southern Yemen have a tradition that they are the descendants of Judeans who settled in the area before the destruction of the Second Temple.
 These Judeans supposedly belonged to a brigade dispatched by King Herod to assist the Roman legions fighting in the region.

-The Himyarite royal family in exile commanded vast wealth and resources, particularly the Nabatean bedouin with whom they had controlled the market of trade by Land from North-East Africa for centuries.

-By the close of the fifth century, the Banu Aus and Banu Khazraj had become masters of Yathrib.
-During these events, or possibly in coordination with them, Yathrib was host to a noble visitor.
-In 470 CE, Persian King Firuz was attempting to wipe out the Exilarchate.
-The Exilarch Huna V, who was the son of Mar-Zutra bar Mar-Zutra, whisked his daughter and some of his entourage to Yathrib (Medina) for safety.